-A magazine article on Mandalorians claims they have no word for "hero" - not because they have no concept of heroism, but because they take it for granted.
+A Star Wars Magazine article on Mandalorians claims they have no word for "hero" - not because they have no concept of heroism, but because they take it for granted.
 The closest they come is the insult "hut'uun", which means "one who is not a hero".

 Although the article does claim "hero" means "prepared to die for your family and friends, or what you hold dear", which has historically been most cultures' idea of "dignified behavior", not "hero" (which tends to involve, as mentioned in the formula of many military honors, "above and beyond").